CeON/dataverse/doc/sphinx-guides/source/installation/config.rst

 The custom logo image file is expected to be small enough to fit comfortably in the navbar, no more than 50 pixels in height and 160 pixels in width.
 Create a ``navbar`` directory in your Glassfish ``logos`` directory and place your custom logo there.
 By Glassfish default, your logo image file will be located at ``/usr/local/glassfish4/glassfish/domains/domain1/docroot/logos/navbar/logo.png``.

-Once you have the location of your custom logo image file, run this curl command to add it to your settings:
+Once you have the location of your custom logo image file, edit this file setting:

-``curl -X PUT -d '/logos/navbar/logo.png' http://localhost:8080/api/admin/settings/:LogoCustomizationFile``
+``LogoCustomizationFile=/logos/navbar/logo.png``

 Custom Header
 +++++++++++++

 Download this sample: :download:`custom-header.html </_static/installation/files/var/www/dataverse/branding/custom-header.html>` and place it at ``/var/www/dataverse/branding/custom-header.html``.

-Once you have the location of your custom header HTML file, run this curl command to add it to your settings:
+Once you have the location of your custom header HTML file, set this file setting:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-header.html' http://localhost:8080/api/admin/settings/:HeaderCustomizationFile``
+``HeaderCustomizationFile=/var/www/dataverse/branding/custom-header.html``

 If you have enabled a custom header or navbar logo, you might prefer to disable the theme of the root dataverse.
-You can do so by setting ``:DisableRootDataverseTheme`` to ``true`` like this:
+You can do so by setting ``DisableRootDataverseTheme`` to ``true`` like this:

-``curl -X PUT -d 'true' http://localhost:8080/api/admin/settings/:DisableRootDataverseTheme``
+``DisableRootDataverseTheme=true``

 Please note: Disabling the display of the root dataverse theme also disables your ability to edit it.
 Remember that dataverse owners can set their dataverses to "inherit theme" from the root.
 Those dataverses will continue to inherit the root dataverse theme (even though it no longer displays on the root).
 If you would like to edit the root dataverse theme in the future, you will have to re-enable it first.